-Dismissal: it’s never an easy time, for the employee being dismissed or the employer doing the dismissing.
-Sometimes things just don’t work out and, after the correct procedures are followed and options explored, terminating the contract is the last resort choice.
-But not all reasons for dismissal are equal.
-So, what are the 5 fair reasons for dismissal and which reasons could land an employer in hot water?
+Dismissal: it’s never an easy time, for the employee being dismissed or for the employer doing the dismissing.
+Sometimes things just don’t work out and, after the correct procedures are followed and all alternative options are explored, terminating the contract is the only remaining option.

 Fair and unfair dismissals